-Although a beautiful miracle, pregnancy and postpartum are incredibly stressful seasons on the body—our bodies were designed for short periods of stress but not prolonged stress that motherhood can be.
+Although a beautiful miracle, pregnancy and postpartum are incredibly stressful seasons on the body—our bodies were designed for short periods of stress but not the prolonged stress that motherhood can be.
 Adrenal fatigue happens when the body has experienced heightened stress and can’t fully keep up with the demands.

 Why do women deal with adrenal fatigue postpartum?

 Your body brilliantly prioritizes nourishing your baby over you, and that’s the beauty of motherhood.
 You mama created life.
-But this also comes at a cost to your long term health and energy.
+But this also comes at a cost to your long-term health and energy.

 Adrenal fatigue happens when the body has experienced heightened stress and can’t fully keep up with the demands.
-Creating a human, birthing a human and nurturing your sweet tiny human hearthside requires a lot of energy and nutrients.
+Creating a human, birthing a human, and nurturing your sweet tiny human hearthside requires a lot of energy and nutrients.

 Sleep is your best all when in a weakened state but the reality of postpartum is sleep is not abundant.
 Sleep deprivation only enhances adrenal fatigue.
 Remember this isn’t a season that will last forever, but it is a time when we want to intentionally nourish our bodies and adrenal health postpartum.